Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Related works

 \subsection{Receding horizon planning and dynamic obstacles}

-The task of local planning is to turn a fixed part of the rough global plan into smooth trajectory segment under consideration of obstacles and kinodynamic constraints.
-Model Predictive Path Integral (MPPI) \cite{wil16} achieve this via sampling random trajectory segments and generating a good solution based on these samples.
+The task of local planning is to turn a fixed part of the rough global plan into a smooth trajectory segment under consideration of obstacles and kinodynamic constraints.
+Model Predictive Path Integral (MPPI) \cite{wil16} achieves this via sampling random trajectory segments and generating a good solution based on these samples.
 Collision check for sample trajectories may be systematically extended to the case of dynamic obstacles \cite{moh22, pat24}.
-Computational heaviness and nondeterministic nature are disadvatages of MPPI, therefore it may be used in the cases, when the process model is too complicated for MPC.
-Numerical MPC solve local planning task as an optimal control problem.
-Obstacle avoidance is formalized as a set of constraints (e.g. \cite{sch20a}) or as an additional cost term of the optimization problem (e.g. \cite{alh24}).
-This formalization lead to a number of additional problem parameters, which express obstacle properties.
-The number of parameters should not be large as it would reduce the performance of MPC.
-Many approaches approximate obstacle map with a model, which has low number of parameters.
+Computational heaviness and nondeterministic nature are disadvantages of MPPI; therefore, it may be used in cases when the process model is too complicated for MPC.
+Numerical MPC solves the local planning task as an optimal control problem.
+Obstacle avoidance is formalized as a set of constraints (e.g. \cite{sch20a}) or as an additional cost term of the optimization problem.
+This formalization leads to additional problem parameters describing obstacle properties.
+The number of parameters should be small to preserve MPC performance.
+Many approaches approximate the obstacle map with a low-dimensional model.
 Either obstacles or free space may be approximated with a set of simple geometric figures: points \cite{ji16}, circles \cite{sch20a, zen21}, rectangles \cite{sch20b}, polylines \cite{zie14}, or polygons \cite{bla11, fra15, thi22}.
-Some of these works explicitely consider the case of dynamic environment \cite{zie14, fra15}, some other may be adopted for the dynamic environment in a straightforward manner (e.g. CIAO*\cite{sch20a, sch20b} use independent approximations of the free space at each timestep of the process; these approximations might be done with respect to dynamic obstacles).
-The lack of geometric approximation is that it could be computationally challenging or inaccurate.
-Many works (e.g. \cite{bla11, thi22}) do not consider of how to obtain geometric approximation from the arbitrary obstacle map.
-This map usually have a standard view of Occupancy Grid (the matrix projected onto the map; zero values correspond to free-space cells, while 1 values correspond to occupied cells).
-High-resolution grids have too much parameters to be passed to MPC-solver in a raw format.
-In the next subsection we consider a group of approaches, where obstacle data are modeled with the neural networks.
+Some of these works explicitly consider dynamic environments \cite{zie14, fra15}; others can be adapted straightforwardly (e.g., CIAO* \cite{sch20a, sch20b} uses independent approximations of the free space at each timestep; these approximations can reflect dynamic obstacles).
+The limitations of geometric approximations are computational challenges and loss of fidelity.
+Many works (e.g. \cite{bla11, thi22}) do not consider how to obtain a geometric approximation from an arbitrary obstacle map.
+In practice, maps are often provided as occupancy grids (a matrix projected onto the map; zero values correspond to free-space cells, while ones correspond to occupied cells).
+High-resolution grids have too many parameters to be passed to the MPC solver in raw form.
+In the next subsection, we consider approaches where obstacle data are modeled with neural networks.